-- (1) The MRE described above has been prepared in accordance with the CIM Standards (Canadian Institute of Mining, Metallurgy and Petroleum, 2014) and follow Best Practices outlined by the CIM (2019). - (2) The "qualified person" (for purposes of NI 43-101) for this MRE is Christian Beaulieu, P.Geo., consultant for G Mining Services Inc. Mr. Beaulieu is a member of l'Ordre des géologues du Québec (#1072) and is considered to be "independent" of the Corporation within the meaning of Section 1.5 of NI 43-101. - (3) The effective date of the MRE is June 7, 2023. - (4) The lowest cut-off grade used to report open-pit mineral resources is 0.30 g/t Au. - (5) This MRE on Malartic H has been classified as an inferred mineral resource estimate according to drilling spacing and confidence in the geological interpretation.
-No measured mineral resource or indicated mineral resources have been estimated on Malartic H. - (6) The density in this MRE has been applied based on measurements taken on drill core and assigned in the block model by lithology. - (7) A minimum thickness of 3 metres was used when interpreting the mineralized bodies. - (8) This MRE is based on subblock models with a main block size of 5 metres x 5 metres x 5 metres, with subblocks of 2.5 metres x 2.5 metres x 2.5 metres, and has been reported inside an optimized pit shell using a gold price of US\$1,900/oz and claim boundaries held by O3 Mining - (9) Tonnage has been expressed in the metric system, and gold metal content has been expressed in troy ounces. - (10) The tonnages have been rounded to the nearest thousandth tonne and the metal content has been rounded to the nearest thousandth ounce.
-Totals may not sum due to rounding errors. - (11) Mineral resources are not mineral reserves as they have not demonstrated economic viability.
-The quantity and grade of reported inferred mineral resources in this news release are uncertain in nature and there has been insufficient exploration to define these resources as indicated mineral resources or measured mineral resources.
+- (1) The mineral resource estimate described above has been prepared in accordance with the CIM Standards (Canadian Institute of Mining, Metallurgy and Petroleum, 2014) and follows Best Practices outlined by the CIM (2019). - The "qualified person" (within the meaning of NI 43-101) for this mineral resource estimate is Christian Beaulieu, P.Geo., consultant for G Mining (2)Services Inc. Mr. Beaulieu is a member of l'Ordre des géologues du Québec (#1072) and is considered to be "independent" of the Corporation within the meaning of Section 1.5 of NI 43-101. - The effective date of the mineral resource estimate is June 7, 2023. - The lowest cut-off grade used to report open-pit mineral resources is 0.30 g/t Au. - (4) (5) This mineral resource estimate on Malartic H has been classified as an inferred mineral resource estimate according to drilling spacing and confidence in the geological interpretation.
+No measured mineral resource or indicated mineral resources have been estimated on Malartic H. - The density in this mineral resource estimate has been applied based on measurements taken on drill core and assigned in the block model by lithology. - A minimum thickness of 3 metres was used when interpreting the mineralized bodies.
+(7) - This mineral resource estimate is based on subblock models with a main block size of 5 metres x 5 metres x 5 metres, with subblocks of 2.5 metres x 2.5 metres x 2.5 metres, and has been reported inside an optimized pit shell using a gold price of US\$1,900/oz and claim boundaries held by O3 Mining Tonnage has been expressed in the metric system, and gold metal content has been expressed in troy ounces. - The tonnages have been rounded to the nearest thousandth tonne and the metal content has been rounded to the nearest thousandth ounce.
+Totals may not sum due to rounding. - Mineral resources are not mineral reserves as they have not demonstrated economic viability.
+The quantity and grade of reported inferred mineral resources in this table are uncertain in nature and there has been insufficient exploration to define these resources as indicated mineral resources or measured mineral resources.
 There is a reasonable basis for determining that inferred mineral resources could be upgraded to indicated mineral resources with continued exploration.

-Narban Alliance Mineral Reserve Estimate
+Marban Alliance Mineral Reserve Estimate